MyraReeves/UW_JS-320_Front-End_Application_Development_With_Javascript/Assignment5/ProjectProposal.md

 Clicking on a character's image on this page will lead to another page with that information about the character, similar to how the Star Wars homework assignment operated.

+### Wireframe:

 ![Wireframe of Characters page](./images/Characters.jpg)

+## Podcast page

+When asked what sort of content they would most want on a fansite for a tv show, a friend answered that she would enjoy learning more behind-the-scenes insights from the writers and cast.
+Thankfully, the ["Fathoms Deep" podcast](https://commonroomradio.com/podcasts/fathoms-deep/) did just that for this show by interviewing the producers, writers, cast, and others!
+Since [Elfsight](https://elfsight.com/) offers a free widget that can easily embed a podcast player onto a website, I will use that to provide access to listen to the "Fathoms Deep" podcast on this page.